tianchaijz/dot-vimrc/README.md

 Other configurations are also well organized in vimrc.

-If you want to synchronize with my config, just run `install.sh` again.
+If you want to synchronize with my configuration, just run `install.sh` again.

 Happy coding with Vim!